-Changes to the connection type (TCP/UDP) will not take effect until the device is either restarted or the next activation period following the change.
-Changes to the TCP port or destination IP will also take effect after the device is either restarted or the next activation period.
+Changes to the connection type (TCP/UDP) will not take effect until the device is restarted.
+Changes to the TCP port or destination IP will also take effect after the device is restarted.
 Alternatively, because UDP is a 'connectionless' protocol, any changes to the port or destination IP will take effect on the next transmission.
 Additionally, changes to most of the other network settings require a restart to take effect.
 This allows the user to fully configure the device before those changes take effect.